cleopatra27/chocotea/README.md

 This library runs at runtime after which generated files are stored in the resources folder or sent to the URL provided.

+This can be used with more than one controller on any or all the supported libraries, however, they need to have different collection names.

 ## Requirements

 ## Installation